Holonomy algebras of Einstein pseudo-Riemannian manifolds: Introduction

 \section{Introduction}

-The problem of classification of holonomy algebras of pseudo-Riemannian manifolds seems to be unsolvable.
-The complete solution exists only in the Riemannian case \cite{Ber,Al1,Besse,Joyce07,Bryant2} and in the Lorentzian case \cite{ESI}.
+The holonomy group of a pseudo-Riemannian manifold gives rich information about the geometry of the manifold.
+This motivates the classification problem for holonomy groups.
+For simplicity one usually restricts the attention to the connected component of the holonomy group, then it is enough to consider the corresponding Lie algebra, called the holonomy algebra.
+Even in this case the classification problem in arbitrary signature seems to be unsolvable.
+The complete solution exists only in the Riemannian case \cite{Ber,Al1,Besse,Joyce07,Bryant2} and in the Lorentzian case \cite{BB-I,Leistner,Galmetr}.
 For an arbitrary signature, only the classification of irreducible holonomy algebras is known \cite{Ber,Bryant2}.
 The general case cannot be reduced to the irreducible one unless the metric is of the Riemannian signature.
-For pseudo-Riemannian manifolds of signature different from Riemannian and Lorentzian ones only some partial case are considered \cite{BI97,BBnn,Quat,ind4,IRMA,GalDB,I99}.
+For pseudo-Riemannian manifolds of signature different from Riemannian and Lorentzian ones, only some partial case are considered \cite{BI97,BBnn,Quat,ind4,F-K,IRMA,GalDB,I99}.
+There is also a classification of connected irreducible holonomy groups of torsion-free affine connections \cite{M-Sch99}; the groups corresponding to the Ricci-flat case are found in \cite{Arms}.

 In this paper we restrict our attention to the holonomy algebras of Einstein not Ricci-flat pseudo-Riemannian manifolds.
-By now the results existed only in the case of irreducible holonomy algebras and in the Lorentzian signature \cite{GalEin}.
+By now the results have been known only in the case of irreducible holonomy algebras \cite{Bryant2} and in the Lorentzian signature \cite{GalEin}.

-We give a description of holonomy algebras of Einstein not Ricci-flat pseudo-Riemannian manifolds of arbitrary signature.
-As the illustration, we classify holonomy algebras of Einstein not Ricci-flat pseudo-Riemannian manifolds of signature $(2,n)$.
-We also indicate examples of Einstein pseudo-Riemannian metrics with different holonomy algebras.